IFL Cup Finals @ The Arena at American Dream (East Rutherford, NJ)

 The Pirates, meanwhile, are apparently one of the weaker defenses in the league - allowing the most points per game, which when combined with a middle of the pack offense, leads to the team being somewhat "middling" at 4-3 (also, as mentioned on Monday, they apparently have depth issues).
 They're beaten a bunch of the teams behind them in the standings, but came up short against the one of actually good teams and got blown out by two others (one of those blowouts being the game against Vegas on Monday).

 All of this points to this game likely being a bit less interesting, which in a way, it was: the Pirates ended up winning by 30 points (but scored far fewer than either the Rattlers or Knight Hawks did on Monday).
-However, I only saw ONE MINUTE of this game, as I found out that despite...being American Dream, there is an advantage in being the only shopping mall fully open on Sundays in Bergen County...though it causes MASSIVE traffic (plus I was busy in the morning, and the game got moved up from 1 PM to noon).
+However, I only saw THE FINAL MINUTE of this game, as I found out that despite American Dream being, well, American Dream, there is an advantage in being the only shopping mall fully open on Sundays in Bergen County...though it causes MASSIVE traffic jams (plus I was busy in the morning, and the game got moved up from 1 PM to noon).
 The Pirates did score in the time I was there, however, so I didn't miss ALL of the action (just MOST of it).

 Championship Game: Arizona Rattlers vs. Vegas Knight Hawks

-Both teams are among the better teams in the league this season: Vegas has only one loss, while Arizona has two - but one of those losses was to the Knight Hawks a few weeks before the IFL Cup.
+Both teams are among the better teams in the league this season: Vegas came into this game with only one loss, while Arizona had two - but one of those losses was to the Knight Hawks a few weeks before the IFL Cup.

-I actually didn't see the first half of this game, as I was coming from [Staten Island ASC].
-However, since that game ended before this one did, I figured I'd try and catch the end of the (i.e. see who wins the whole thing).
+I actually didn't see the first half of this game, as I was coming from Staten Island as mentioned earlier.
+However, since that game ended about half an hour after this game started, I figured I'd try and catch the end of this game (i.e. see who wins the whole thing).
+Traffic in and around the mall was MUCH lighter than it was during the consolation game, and I was able to find a spot MUCH closer to the arena than my prior visits (as I arrived after 8:30 and everything had already closed save for a Wetzel's Pretzels which essentially served as the concession stand).

-Arizona led by at the half, but Vegas was (once again) able to get the (partially aided by Arizona not kicking a field goal at the end of the first half in what ended up being a four-point game).
+Arizona led by at the half, but Vegas was (once again) able to make the comeback and ended up claiming the victory (partially aided by Arizona not kicking a field goal at the end of the first half in what ended up being a four-point game).
 However, the most interesting part of the night was seeing Jerome Bettis (yes, THAT Jerome Bettis) involved in the presentation of the trophy...and being able to see it all unfold ON THE FIELD (do NOT ask how I got there).

 Footnotes